web-km200/web-km200/README.md

 # Decrypt the data

 The data received from the KM200 is encrypted with Rijndael in ECB mode with the 128 bit (32 byte) key derived above.
-This should be enough informaiton to decrypt the received data, but the various KM200 software modules mentioned above demonstrate how the decryption is done in various programming languages.
+This should be enough information to decrypt the received data, but the various KM200 software modules mentioned above demonstrate how the decryption is done in various programming languages.

 For completeness, the encrypted data can be decrypted in bash with openSSL like this: